 A NEW BOOK BY RACHEL AND LOUIS

-WILL BE ARRIVING IN THE SHOPS ON 15th NOVEMBER 2024
+ARRIVED IN THE SHOPS ON 15th NOVEMBER 2024

 £10.00 will be your special discounted price when ordered directly via Rachel, instead of the rrp of £15.99

 Eagle Eats is one of my new eatable finds.
-He is a musician from south London who bakes in his spare time and I found his wares at the weekend food market outside the Royal Festival Hall.
+Duncan Eagles is a musician from south London who bakes in his spare time and I found his wares at the weekend food market outside the Royal Festival Hall.
 His brownies are fabulous but his peanut butter sandwich cookies were divine.
 You cannot just buy one, trust me!!

 Westgate was my childhood holiday home from 1963 to 1971 and it was glorious to revisit this summer with my sister and cousins for a trip down memory lane.
 The beach huts are all brightly decorated now and a bistro on the promenade plus one of the best bakeries – Staple – but basically Westgate is exactly the same as we left it – the Carlton Cinema, the shops, the awnings, the perfect beach and even our self-catering holiday flat which is now a care home.

-I was treated to a day out in and around Overton where the first top at 11.00am in the morning was a gin neat on the rocks followed by a tour of the Sapphire Gin distillery housed in the ex- Portals paper mill and printing works.
+I was treated to a day out in and around Overton where the first stop at 11.00am in the morning was a gin neat on the rocks followed by a tour of the Sapphire Gin distillery housed in the ex- Portals paper mill and printing works.
 It is a super visit and the glass houses were designed by the genius Thomas Heatherwick to look like distilling stills.

 A HIGHLIGHT FROM THE ZOOMING WHICH I JUST DO NOT WANT TO DELETE FROM THE SITENB50 – COVER!
 Check out these yellow arrows!
 One points to Sidney Ruback as an 18 year old watching the Beatles last live concert on the top of the Apple offices on the 30th January 1969 and the other points to the Zooming version of Sidney as he told his story to everyone at Beatles’ London on 21st May 2020.
 Thank you so much for coming along Sidney.
 BEATLES’S LONDON was the Zoom presented most often … both for my public Zooms and also for private groups too.